thejud/text-processing-cookbook/README.md

     printf "the quick brown fox\nand so it goes" | f 3 brown
      it

+Note that supports negative indexes, and can also be used to print the last column.

+    seq 10 | paste - - - | f -1  # grab the last column on each line
+      3
+      6
+      9
+      10

 ### scut - swiss army knife of column cutters